Rob142857/VeritasDocs/ETHEREUM_ROOT.md

 ## 🌟 What is the Ethereum Root?

 The **Ethereum Root** is your connection to the world's most secure and widely-trusted blockchain network.
-Think of it as a **permanent timestamp** and **integrity anchor** that proves your Veritas documents existed at a specific moment in time and haven't been changed.
+Think of it as a **permanent timestamp** and **global verification anchor** that further solidifies the integrity already guaranteed by the Veritas Documents Chain (VDC).

-While the Veritas Documents Chain (VDC) handles your documents, Ethereum provides the **ultimate proof** that everything is legitimate and unchanged.
+The **Veritas Documents Chain is your ultimate proof** - a complete, immutable record of all your documents with post-quantum cryptography and dual signatures.
+Ethereum anchoring takes this one step further by publishing cryptographic summaries to the global Ethereum blockchain, allowing anyone, anywhere to independently verify the authenticity and timing of your VDC records without needing to trust Veritas.

 ---